Updated April 2023

 We take the safety of our students very seriously, and our record over the past ten years is evidence – no deaths and no serious injuries.
 We’ve had several medical emergencies, the most serious of which required emergency surgery for a pre-existing condition.
-The student complained of pains at 4pm and by 11pm she was in surgery.
-We are able to deal effectively and quickly with emergencies of this sort because we have strong local partners in each site and because we have our own transportation at each site.
+The student complained of pains at 4 pm, and by 11 pm, she was in surgery.
+We can deal effectively and quickly with emergencies of this sort because we have strong local partners and transportation at each site.
 This also facilitates evacuation procedures in case of natural or political emergencies.

-Anecdotal evidence suggests that student behavior (and occasionally misbehavior) is a major cause of illness, injury and other problems.
+Anecdotal evidence and our own experience suggests that student behavior (and occasionally misbehavior) is a major cause of illness, injury, and other problems.
 Sometimes young people act as though they are invulnerable or reject the advice of more experienced leaders (any parent/guardian can attest to this kind of attitude).
 Staff members work to gain the trust and confidence of participants so that advice and guidance are taken seriously.

 Excessive alcohol consumption can lead to unfortunate incidents and can put our students and our program at risk.
-Excessive consumption of alcohol or use of illegal drugs are both strictly prohibited and may result in immediate expulsion from the program at the student’s expense.
-Because of the problems alcohol can cause, AUSM has a much more rigorous alcohol policy than most study abroad programs.
-Staff explain to students that this is a question of responsibility – toward homestay families, toward social movement organizations, and toward AUSM’s binational partner organizations – in addition to being a safety concern.
-The cooperative interaction of staff and participants is an important element in the overall health and safety program.
-As in any travel situation, there are no guarantees of complete safety.
-However, with years of experience taking groups to Mexico, AUSM has the know-how, experience, local connections and commitment to maximize the safety and health of participants.
+Alcohol consumption and use of illegal drugs are both strictly prohibited and may result in immediate expulsion from the program at the student’s expense.
+In part, because of the problems alcohol can cause, and in part because alcohol is prohibited in Zapatista communities, AUSM has a much more rigorous alcohol policy than most study abroad programs.
+The staff explains to students that this is a question of responsibility – toward homestay families, social movement organizations, and AUSM’s binational partner organizations – in addition to being a safety concern.
+The cooperative interaction of staff and participants is an essential element in the overall health and safety program.

 Site-by-Site Safety Evaluations

 Oventic is an indigenous community in the highlands of Chiapas.
-It has been, and continues to be, one of the safest places we know of in the world.
-In the past 13 years there have been no student deaths or serious injuries in the region.
-The community itself has 24-hour security provided by local indigenous security committees.
-There have been no reports of indigenous or military violence in the region over the past 13 years.
+It has been and continues to be, one of the safest places we know anywhere in the world.
+In the past 18 years, there have been no student deaths or serious injuries in the region.
+The community itself has 24-hour security provided by local indigenous committees.
+There have been no reports of indigenous or military violence in the region over the past 18 years.
 The community has a large, reputable health clinic that can treat most common illnesses and medical emergencies.
-For serious incidents, the clinic has two ambulances to transport people to the nearest major regional hospital located 15 minutes away.
+The clinic has two ambulances to transport people to the nearest major regional hospital located 15 minutes away for serious incidents.

-AUSM staff carefully orient participants upon arrival at each site to avoid activities that may expose them to crime.
+AUSM staff carefully orient participants upon arrival at each site to avoid activities that may expose them to crime or danger.
 Orientation topics include how to avoid pickpockets, careful use of ATMs, taxis, and public transportation systems, the requirement that students always travel in groups of at least three, methods for avoiding and reacting to sexual harassment, street smarts, and local conditions concerning crime, health, and safety.
 We also discuss the sexual assault policy outlined below.
-Students are given emergency contact numbers to carry with them at all times and are shown safe spaces in the city or village where they are living.
+Students are given emergency contact numbers to carry with them and are shown safe spaces in the city or village where they live.
 Students are actively engaged in academic classes and meetings with social movement organizations, spending time with homestay families, and attending cultural events during the great majority of their time.